spdx/spdx-spec/submissions/OMG/people.md

 ## Author acknowledgements

-The following people authored this specification:
+The following people authored this document:

 Adam Cohn,
 Adolfo García Veytia,